 A great technique for preventing crabgrass growth is to “overseed.”
 In the spring, plant excessive grass seeds on your lawn so that your grass sucks up all the soil’s nutrients and crowds out any growing weeds.

-Weeding frequently will keep crabgrass at bay
+Weed frequently to keep crabgrass at bay

 It may seem like a given, but failing to weed frequently allows patches of weeds to flourish, flower, spread their seeds, and eventually take over your lawn.
 Regular weeding keeps the weeds young and manageable, and they can be pulled with ease.